In Scotland, ‘maternity’ usually means whole pregnancy, labour and birth and baby’s first few hours or days.

 Royal College for Obstetrics and Gynaecology (RCOG) has some videos for parents about Covid-19 and pregnancy care.

-Since women can’t attend antenatal classes just now, the Scottish Government has arranged for Solihull Approach Antenatal online courses to be free.
+Since women couldn’t go to antenatal classes in person during the pandemic, the Scottish Government has arranged for Solihull online antenatal courses to be free.

 To register for the course, go to In Our Place (using access code ‘Tartan’).
 Promotional resources can be found here.

 Ann Holmes, the Chief Midwifery Officer for Scotland at the time, wrote a blog about Using technology to support maternity care – during Covid-19 and beyond.